 - The child dies.

-- The child is over 18 and no longer considered disabled.
+- The child suffered from a disability but is now older than 18 and no longer considered disabled.

 As you can see, certain circumstances could mean that you make child support payments well after the child turns 18 or that you could halt child support legally before that time.
-For example, if your child does not graduate from high school until after he or she is 18, you may be obligated to provide financial support until that time.
+For example, if your child is born with a birth defect that requires additional medical disability care, you may be required to continue paying support even after he or she turns 18.
 On the other hand, if you child marries at 17 and begins his or her own life, you could legally stop making payments at that time.